kyxz1813/lumaa-spring-2025-ai-ml/README.md

 # Movie Recommendation System

-This project implements a movie recommendation system that employ both TF-IDF and Sentence Transformer embeddings to suggest movies based on a user’s query.
+This project implements a movie recommendation system that employs both TF-IDF and Sentence Transformer embeddings to suggest movies based on a user’s query.

 ## Dataset: full_movies.csv